gocardless/bank-webfont/README.md

 # Bank webfont

-An SVG webfont featuring the logos of prominent UK banks
+An SVG webfont featuring the logos of prominent UK banks.

+<a href="http://gocardless.github.io/bank-webfont/">See it in action</a>

 #### Disclaimer